 Along the length of an axon, the glial sheath is not continuous; but is interrupted by patches of myelin-free patches called the nodes of Ranvier (after their discoverer).
 The distance between the nodes varies, with larger axons having larger distances between nodes; the average is about 1-4 micrometer; one glial cell contributes myelin to just one internodal region.

-Note that in some glial cell cytoplasm still exists in the myelin sheath close to the node and there are also specialized junctions lie between the glial sheath and the axon.
-It is suggested that both of these structural features play a supportive or nutritive role in the nodal area of the axon.
+Note that in some glial cells cytoplasm still exists in the myelin sheath close to the node and there are specialized junctions lie between the glial sheath and the axon.
+It is believed that both of these structural features play a supportive or nutritive role in the nodal area of the axon.

 On the presynaptic side of the junction, synaptic vesicles store the neuroactive substances to be released by the terminal.
 Synaptic vesicles are typically clustered close to the presynaptic membrane, and it appears that they may be bound to the membrane.
 In the extracellular space between the pre- and post-synaptic membrane, filaments are often observed; the function of these filaments are not understood, but they may anchor the two sides of the junction together.